 - The filter must have the correct pore size and density.

-- The filter must have the correct cross flow rate.
+- The filter must have the correct cross-flow rate.

 Positive internal air pressure

-Slightly positive internal air pressure (More balanced)
+Slightly positive air pressure (More balanced)

 Having positive air pressure means that the air will be drawn primarily from your intake fan(s), and as I’ve mentioned, the air is easier to filter.

 A standard air filter can be installed in front of your intake fan(s) if your case doesn’t have one to ensure that cleaner and more dust-free air is drawn into your case.